Our Research Methods courses provide training for researchers in key skills. Find out about our autumn series of events.

 - Guidelines for ensuring that the participant is informed and fully understands the study and implications of participation.

-The courses on offer are mainly focused around transferable and generic courses.
-Find out more about the programme on the King’s College London website.
+The Centre for Doctoral Studies provides training and development opportunities for doctoral research students at King’s.
+These opportunities are mainly focused around transferable and generic skills.
+Find out more on the King’s College London website.

 King’s College London’s Health Sciences Doctoral Training Centre